swiftlang/swift-evolution/proposals/0446-non-escapable.md

 Currently, the notion of "escapability" appears in the Swift language as a feature of closures.
 Nonescapable closures can use a very efficient stack-based representation;
-closures that are `@escapable` store their captures on the heap.
+closures that are `@escaping` store their captures on the heap.

 By allowing Swift developers to mark various types as nonescapable, we provide a mechanism for them to opt into a specific set of usage limitations that: